Kasia307584/argent_bank-app--frontend/README.md

 - **React Redux** for managing state throughout the application
 - **REST API** for user authentication and authorization
 - **CSS3** and **BEM methodology** for styling and maintainable code structure
+- **Vite** for fast development and optimized builds
 - **Vercel** for seamless deployment and hosting

 ### What I learned

-- **Initialize with Vite**: Initialized the application using `Vite`
+- Initializing the application using Vite.
-- **Install Backend and Database**: Installed provided backend, populated a `MongoDB` database, and interacted with it through the GUI tool `MongoDB Compass`.
-Used `Node Version Manager` (`NVM`) to change Node.js versions depending of the project.
+- Installing the provided backend, populating a MongoDB database, and interacting with it using MongoDB Compass.
+- Using NVM to switch Node.js versions for different parts of the project (front-end and back-end).
-- **Interact with APIs**: Worked with APIs to communicate with the server and retrieve data based on provided Swagger UI doucmentation, using `Postman` to test API calls
+- Interacting with APIs based on provided Swagger UI documentation, testing API calls with Postman.
-- **Authenticate and Authorize Users**: Implemented token-base user authentication and authorization mechanisms
+- Handling token-based user authentication and authorization.
-- **Manage State Globaly**: Managed application state using React-Redux and Redux Toolkit, with hooks like `useDispatch` and `useSelector`
+- Managing the application with global state using React Redux and Redux Toolkit, with hooks like `useDispatch` and `useSelector`.
-- **Design REST APIs**: Designed a REST API for handling transactions, following the Swagger methodology, using VS Code extention OpenAPI and Swagger UI
+- Designing a REST API for handling transactions using the Swagger methodology to define the API structure, the OpenAPI extention in VS Code to facilitate writing, and Swagger UI to visualize the API.
+[View the API proposal here](./api/swagger-transactions.yaml).
-- **Use React Router Hooks**: Utilized hooks like `useNavigate`, `useOutletContext`, and a custom hook `useSignMethod` for enhanced sign-in functionality
+- Using React Router hooks like `useNavigate`, `useOutletContext`, and a custom hook `useSignMethod` for enhanced sign-in functionality.

 ### Continued development

-- keep the user session by utilizing localStorage to persist data
+- Keep the user session by utilizing localStorage to persist data.
-- remove hardcoded data when interacting with API by creating a `constants` file to store base URLs and API enpoints for easier maintenance and readability
+- Remove hardcoded data when interacting with API by creating a `constants` file to store base URLs and API enpoints for easier maintenance and readability.
-- ensure that when editing the user's first name, the previously set last name remains unchanged
+- Ensure that when editing the user's first name, the previously set last name remains unchanged.